JoshDoug/Notes/Java/JavaSE/IO.md

 Examining the concept of a path on a file system.

 ### [The Path Class](https://docs.oracle.com/javase/tutorial/essential/io/pathClass.html)
+The Path Class is the cornerstone class of the `java.nio.file` package.

 ### [Path Operations](https://docs.oracle.com/javase/tutorial/essential/io/pathOps.html)
+Looks at methods in the `Path` class that deal with syntactic operations.

 ### [File Operations](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html)
+Introduces concepts common to many of the file IO methods.

 ### [Checking a File or Directory](https://docs.oracle.com/javase/tutorial/essential/io/check.html)
+Shows how to check a file's existence and its level of accessibility.

 ### [Deleting a File or Directory](https://docs.oracle.com/javase/tutorial/essential/io/delete.html)